-Advanced Health Assessment and Clinical Decision Making Credit Hours: 3 (75 clinical contact hours)
+Advanced Health Assessment and Clinical Decision Making

 This course focuses on the assessment and diagnostic reasoning component of the nursing process in the health care of individuals and families across the lifespan.
 The course integrates advanced assessment within the dimensions of the adaptation framework including advanced assessments of physical health, growth and development, and psychological, socio-cultural and spiritual health of individuals with their families, and performing comprehensive health assessments and development of advanced assessment skills.
 (Offered every fall and spring)